rgglez/python-gpt-po/README.md

 ## Python GPT PO File Translator

-This Python script provides a convenient tool for translating `.po` files using OpenAI's GPT-4 (previous) model.
+This Python script provides a convenient tool for translating `.po` files using OpenAI's GPT models.
 It is designed to handle both bulk and individual translation modes, making it suitable for a wide range of project sizes and `.po` file structures.

 ## About this fork